Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Now mix Bihon noodles and vegetables, and add salt and pepper as per your taste.

 - Keep cooking and mixing for 5 minutes (maximum).
-Make sure the noodles are not overcooked and ready to bite, vegetables are crispy and the broth is absorbed according to your preferences.
+Make sure the noodles are not overcooked and are ready to bite, the vegetables are crispy, and the broth is absorbed according to your preferences.

 - Serve it hot on a serving platter.
 For adornment and adding taste, serve with green onion and Calamansi.